 The Company does not typically obtain collateral from oil and natural gas customers or joint interest partners; however, the Company does have the ability to withhold production from joint interest partners in the event of non-payment.
-In addition, the Company has approximately \$1.2 million in amounts owing to oil and natural gas customers or joint interest partners that could be withheld if collection issues were to occur.
+In addition, the Company has approximately \$0.6 million in amounts owing to oil and natural gas customers or joint interest partners that could be withheld if collection issues were to occur.

 Trade and other receivables are non-interest bearing and are generally on 25 to 90 day terms.
-The Company's expected credit loss as at December 31, 2019 was \$0.2 million (December 31, 2018 - \$0.2 million).
+The Company's expected credit loss as at December 31, 2020 was 0.2 million (December 31, 2019 - 0.2 million).
+The Company has considered the impact of the COVID-19 outbreak and the resulting decreases to commodity prices on the expected credit loss of the Company and has not noted a significant impact.